-- Delivering the Good Faith Estimate either paper or electronically, based on the patient’s preference.
+- Delivering the Good Faith Estimate either on paper or electronically, based on the patient’s preference.

 A co-provider or co-facility furnishes items or services in conjunction with those furnished by the convening provider or facility.
 Co-providers and co-facilities are responsible for:

 - Providing the required Good Faith Estimate within one business day of the request of the convening provider.